Adaptive sticky banner

 The

-To display a sticky banner, use the Banner composable with the BannerSize.Sticky size.
+To display a sticky banner, use a Banner composable with the BannerSize.Sticky size.
 Specify the width in dp.

-To load an ad, you will need the ad unit ID obtained from the Yandex Advertising Network interface.
+To load ads, you need the ad placement ID obtained in the Yandex Advertising Network interface.

 import com.yandex.mobile.ads.common.AdRequest